Training for Spotted Lanternfly Quarantine Permits

 The Pennsylvania Agriculture Department has an excellent article answering the question: “Who needs a Spotted Lanternfly permit?”, but the short version is: Any business or group moving vehicles, equipment or goods into or out of the quarantine zones.

-While only New Jersey and Pennsylvania currently require training, Virginia also has a quarantine.
+While only New Jersey, Pennsylvania, and Delaware currently require training, New York and New Jersey are both inspecting for the bug.
 The bugs have been found in large numbers from Virginia north to upstate New York, and as far west as Ohio.

 To keep the flow of goods running and your fleet from delays, agriculture officials recommend all drivers and warehouse workers who are moving goods on the east coast take the training to know what to look for.